PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

       arm-elf-gdb
       (gdb) target remote localhost:3333

     NOTE:  The name of your GDB program may differ.
 For example, with the CodeSourcery toolchain, the ARM GDB would be called arm-none-eabi-gdb.

     After starting GDB, you can load the NuttX ELF file:

       (gdb) symbol-file nuttx
       (gdb) load nuttx

+    NOTES:
-    Loading the symbol-file is only useful if you have built NuttX to inclulde debug symbols (by setting CONFIG_DEBUG_SYMBOLS=y in the .config file).
+    1. Loading the symbol-file is only useful if you have built NuttX to inclulde debug symbols (by setting CONFIG_DEBUG_SYMBOLS=y in the .config file).
+    2. I usually have to reset, halt, and 'load nuttx' a second time.
+For some reason, the first time apparently does not fully program the FLASH.
+    3. The MCU must be halted prior to loading code using 'mon reset' as described below.

     OpenOCD will support several special 'monitor' commands.
 These GDB commands will send comments to the OpenOCD monitor.
 Here